Development of stadiums in English football: Reading

 Reading announced plans for the expansion of the Madejski Stadium.
 The proposal involves increasing the stadium to 38,000 seats by expanding all stands except the West Stand, and rebuilding the roof.
 These plans were dependent on Reading staying in the Premiership.; following relegation in 2008, the plans are uncertain.
 But since Reading were promoted back to the Premier League in 2012 after winning the Championship the plans look to be on as new owner Anton Zingarevich said he would extend the stadium if Reading stay in the Premier League after their first season back.
-A new railway station Reading GreenPark was opening near to the ground, but was later cancelled.
+A new railway station Reading Green Park was opening near to the ground, but was later cancelled.

 The Madejski Stadium was opened in 1998, having first been proposed in 1994 as Reading climbed up the league and construction of an all-seater stadium was necessary.
 Elm Park was deemed unsuitable for renovation due to its confined location and the ambitions of chairman John Madejski to establish Reading in the top flight (although promotion was not achieved until 2006), so the decision to build a new stadium was made.